-Lucille settled into her Commander’s chair in Zephyr Alpha Blue’s cockpit.
+Lucille settled into her Commander’s chair in the cockpit of Zephyr Alpha Blue.
 ZAB’s chair was angular shark leather which was either blue or just appeared blue in the giant head’s ambient lighting.
-Lucille pretended to press a few buttons to practice the layout of the control panel.
-She twisted the steering column left and right.
-She held the head of each lever to count them.
-She adjusted her seat to moon-base military standard, then kept adjusting it until she felt at home in the head.
+Lucille mimed using the control panel to practice its layout.
+She adjusted her seat until she felt at home in the head.

-She held up the key Charlie had given her.
-Its metal portion was silver, but from its handle dangled a blue model head identical to ZAB.
+She examined the key Charlie had given her.
+Its metal portion was silver, but its handle dangled a blue model head identical to ZAB.

 As the Giant Electronic Brain booted to life, Lucille put her key-ring back on her belt loop.
 She felt perfectly monstrous carrying her keys.
-The pilots from Earth brought fashions with them to the moon; they wore hair-bands and bracelets.
-Lucille had never been to Earth and didn’t care much for trends.
-All she needed were body-parts and skulls dangling from her waist.
+The pilots from Earth brought fashions to the moon; they wore hair-bands and bracelets.
+Lucille had never been to Earth and didn’t care for trends.
+All she needed were body-parts and skulls hanging from her waist.

-ZAB’s monitors flickered blue.
-The main monitor displayed what ZAB’s eyes could see: the dark, cramped hangar.
-The other monitors displayed system-booting information and statistics.
-As each booting process completed the corresponding screen emptied of text and displayed a shimmering blue pattern like the sky viewed under water.
+ZAB’s monitors flickered blue and displayed system-booting information.
+As the screens emptied of text they displayed a shimmering blue pattern like the sky viewed under water.

 “Yes.”
 ZAB moved the monitors using hidden mechanisms.
-It uncovered the main monitor for Lucille to inspect.
-On this monitor it displayed Lucille’s previous robot, Zephyr Alpha Purple.
+Front and center it displayed Lucille’s previous robot, Zephyr Alpha Purple.
 “Before we begin we must fill your former position.
 I have two recommendations.”

 “Neither,” said Lucille.